Image of Classics image

 Conditional offers are usually an A* and two A grades at A-Level, but individual circumstances are always carefully considered when making offers.
 You don't need to take a Sixth Term Examination Paper (STEP).

-If you can study Latin or Greek to A2 at school, you are encouraged to do so.
-The three year course requires an A-Level in Latin, please get in touch if you have or will have an A-Level in Greek but not Latin.
+If you can study Latin or Greek to A-Level at school, you are encouraged to do so.
+The three year course requires an A-Level in Latin, please get in touch prior to applying if you have or will have an A-Level in Greek but not Latin.

 An A-Level in Greek is not an entry requirement: over half of the classicists every year come up to Cambridge without a Greek A-Level, and many of those have no previous experience of Greek at all.